-Preventive Dental Care in Bremerton, WA
+Preventive Dentistry Bremerton, WA

 Routine dental care and preventive maintenance are essential to maintaining adequate oral health.
 Preventive dental services are used to keep your teeth and gums healthy.
 These preventive services such as exams, routine cleanings, deep cleanings and oral cancer screenings all play a valuable role in keeping your mouth clean and healthy.

 Our teeth were meant to last us a lifetime.
 With proper utilization of preventive services and proper care and maintenance, you and your teeth can be together for the rest of your days.
 Read more about Dental Hygiene.

 Professional Dental CleaningsWe perform professional dental cleanings in order to remove plaque buildup and debris that may be trapped around the gum line or in between the teeth.
-It is important that plaque and food debris be removed from the teeth, as when left to fester the result is a buildup of calculus – the main contributor to periodontal gum disease.
+It is important that plaque and food debris be removed from the teeth, as when left to fester the result is a buildup of calculus—the main contributor to periodontal gum disease.

 Professional dental cleanings are just as important as daily brushing and flossing.
 Because we use specialized tools they are therefore able to remove plaque buildup from the surfaces of your teeth.
 Plaque comes from a collection of bacteria in the mouth that forms on the tooth’s surface leading to decay and gum disease.
 These professional cleanings also allow us to remove any existing tartar from the teeth.
 Tartar is plaque that has been left to harden on the tooth’s surface.
 If left to continue to grow and harden tartar will lead to gum disease.
 Once hardened regular brushing and flossing will not remove the tartar buildup, but rather require specialized tools for removal.
 Routine dental cleanings also allow us to remove surface stains and discoloration by polishing.